jkempf42/kube-volttron/central-node/README.md

 	kubectl logs <vcentral pod name>

 Note that an error message may be printed out from SSL indicating a problem for the certificate, that is because it is a self-signed cert and should not affect validation of web requests to the Volttron Central server.
+You may also get an SSL error involving the `flannel.1` interface if you run the central node in a cloud server, but that should not affect your ability to get to the Volttron Central website from the Internet.

 You can exec a shell in the `vcentral` pod using the following command: